Lift Assisted Backcountry Skiing

-Lift Tickets: At the time of booking, we will charge for lift tickets for all Powder Hunter trips; however if on the trip date you already have a ticket for the area we decide to visit (or access to a better deal than Hokkaido Backcountry Club is able obtain) then Black Diamond Tours will refund in full the amount paid in advance for tickets (¥ 5,000/ticket).
+Lift Tickets: At the time of booking, we will charge for lift tickets for all Powder Hunter trips; however if on the trip date you already have a ticket for the area we decide to visit (or access to a better deal than Hokkaido Backcountry Club is able obtain) then Black Diamond Tours will refund in full the amount paid in advance for tickets (¥ 5,500/ticket).

 Uphill Travel: Although we use the lifts to access the backcountry, our lift assisted backcountry trips involve touring with either AT skis or splitboards including skins to access the best powder on that day.
-Hiking will be kept to a minimum.

 Flexibility: In addition to total flexibility to head to any ski area within reach of Niseko on the day of your trip, we can usually even change your trip to a backcountry tour if weather conditions are better suited to that.
 If we are able to make this adjustment, there may be some cost difference but HBC will refund / charge on site as necessary to make the change.